monarch-xyz/m1-vault/README.md

-# Wowo Agent
+# M1 Agent

-Wowo Agent is an autonomous agent designed to manage Morpho Protocol vaults through a combination of on-chain monitoring, user interactions, and admin controls.
+M1 Agent is an autonomous agent designed to manage Morpho Protocol vaults through a combination of on-chain monitoring, user interactions, and admin controls.
 The agent serves as a reallocator in the Morpho Vault, helping to optimize vault strategies and manage positions.

 ## Core Capabilities